jcreedcmu/workbench-doc/workbench-doc.md

   It should be possible to simply give a link to someone else to allow them to play the game.

-- Authors can write games as Verso documents.
+- Authors can write games as Verso documents, so that whenever their narrative text refers to Lean code, it can be guaranteed to be correct and have useful hover affordances, syntax highlighting, etc.

 - Authors can easily convert existing games to this Verso format.